-10 Style Tips You Should Steal From D.J.
-Tanner Right Now — PHOTOS
+10 Style Tips To Steal From D.J.
+Tanner

 Full House fans have been well aware of next year's hotly anticipated Fuller House on Netflix for a while, and considering that it's really, truly happening now (eeep!), 2015 is the perfect year to throw it back and dress up as your favorite character from the show for Halloween.
 But even if you're celebrating by channeling your favorite Tanner for the holiday, let's not forget that we can learn some real lessons about style from the show, too (plus, y'know, those other life lessons.)
 One of the best parts of every episode was the '90s-tastic outfits, notably when it came to DJ Tanner's style.